hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

      (go from mechanical to informational,
       and within that from negative to positive.)

-  • Project hook-ins/hook-outs  (these often support the above)
+  • Project/Custom hook-ins/hook-outs/readers  (these often support the above)

   • Support  (anything used across sections)
 _